 This amazing barley soup can be refrigerated for 4 to 5 days as it does not contain ingredients that go bad faster.
 The soup will naturally thicken in your fridge, and you will need to add water to adjust the thickness when reheating

-I love to prepare white Belboula for dinner with olive oil and dried figs or dates.
+I love to prepare white Belboula for dinner with dried figs or dates.

 I hope that you enjoy this classic Moroccan soup!
-Just give it a try to discover what it hides!
+It is so healthy and tasty!